poovazaki/SCT_WD_2/README.md

-DOM Calculator
+# Calculator Project

-A simple calculator built with HTML, CSS, and JavaScript to practice:
+A simple, aesthetic calculator built with HTML, CSS, and JavaScript.

-DOM manipulation

-Event handling (click and keyboard)
+## Features

-Basic arithmetic operations
+- Basic arithmetic operations: addition, subtraction, multiplication, division

-Input parsing & error handling

-Features

-Supports +, -, *, /, and decimal calculations

-Handles keyboard input:

-Numbers and operators (+ - * / .)

-Enter to calculate

-Backspace to delete

-C to clear display

-Simple, responsive design
+- Clear and equals functions
+- Responsive and modern pastel design

-How to Use
+## How to Run

-Download or create the project files (index.html, style.css, script.js).

-Save this README as README.md in the same folder.
+1. Clone or download this repository.

-Open index.html in your web browser.
+2. Open `index.html` in your web browser.

-Click buttons or use keyboard shortcuts to perform calculations

-Click buttons or use keyboard shortcuts to perform calculations.
+## Folder Structure

+- `index.html` – Main HTML file
+- `style.css` – Styles for the calculator
+- `script.js` – Calculator logic